Moving off? That’s not too difficult, surely?

-Many learner drivers fail their driving test because of mistakes they make when moving off from rest, either through poor observation skills or, even more commonly, through the incorrect use of signals.
+Well….many learner drivers fail their driving test because of mistakes they make when moving off, either through poor observation skills or the incorrect use of signals.

-So, what’s the technique for moving off and what are the pitfalls to avoid . . .
+Let’s clarify the technique for moving off and how to avoid the most common mistakes.

 Prepare, Observe, Move

-The technique for moving off is called prepare, observe, move (or manoeuvre, whichever you choose).
+The technique for moving off is called prepare, observe, move.

 This technique is a sequence of controlled events that allows the driver to move off safely, and under full control, in all traffic conditions.